 2.5.7A Repeat steps 2.5.1A through 2.5.6A for all test locations.

 2.5B Determination of Wetting, Using Metering Rods or an ACCU DYNETM Applicator

 2.5.1B Choose a dyne level test fluid which you believe is several dynes/cm lower than that of the subject material.

-2.5.2B Place a clean dry metering rod just in front of the platform clamp, as shown here.
+2.5.2B Place a clean dry metering rod just in front of the platform clamp.
 Apply enough dyne fluid to produce a uniform drawdown.
 For ACCU DYNETM Applicators, stand the applicator up at the far edge of the sample, and apply the dyne fluid in front of it.

 2.5.3B With as little delay as possible, grasp the metering rod with both hands and draw it smoothly and steadily toward you.
 Maintain a slight downward pressure on the ends of the rod throughout.
 For use with ACCU DYNETM Applicators, hold the applicator at a 45° angle, and draw it toward you, spreading the test fluid in a thin film.

 2.5.5B Clean the metering rod (or Applicator) and make sure it is dry before re-use.
 Use the test fluid level indicated by step 2.5.4B.